mathisbot/opengl-fps/README.md

 * C : Any compiler will do.
 I personally used GCC 13.2.0 through [WinLibs][winlibs-url].
 * Assimp : Assimp doesn't provide binaries, this means you need to download their source code and build them yourself.
 See their [website](https://assimp-docs.readthedocs.io/en/latest/about/quickstart.html#building-the-library-from-scratch) for more information.
-* cglm : Download latest release on GitHub. cglm doesn't provide binaries either, but I'm only using the header files, which contain the `inline` functions
+* cglm : Download latest release on GitHub.
+Please note that cglm is a header-only library (at least, I'll only be using inline functions).
 * GLEW : Download GLEW binaries on their website.
 * SDL2 : Download the development (`devel`) version of SDL2.
-I chose the `mingw` one.
-Inside the zip file are the 32- and 64-bit SDL library files.
-Choose the one that suits your system.
 * SDL_mixer : As with SDL, download the development (`devel`) version of SDL_mixer.
-I chose the `mingw` one.
-Inside the zip file are the 32- and 64-bit SDL library files.
-Choose the one that suits your system.

 ### Installation
 <a name="installation"></a>